core-json/core-json/README.md

 - Offer a way to deserialize JSON without performing any allocations
 - Never rely on recursion to ensure the stack cannot overflow
+- Never have a reachable panic
-- Never panic, avoiding any/all `unsafe`
+- Never use `unsafe`
 - Use a minimal amount of memory
 - Require zero dependencies
 - Additionally offer deserializing into typed structures, when allocations are